tivac/modular-css/packages/rollup/README.md

 To force the creation of external source maps set the value to `{ inline : false }`.

+### `meta`

+Boolean/String to determine if chunk metadata should be output.
+If set to true will write out a file named `metadata.json`.
+If a `String` will write out to that file name.
+Defaults to `false`.

+Currently the only metadata being written is CSS dependencies, but that may change in the future.

 ### `namedExports`

 By default this plugin will create both a default export and named `export`s for each class in a CSS file.
 You can disable this by setting `namedExports` to `false`.